cgreenhalgh/fast-performance-demo/docs/meldnotes.md

 ```

 The JavaScript client currently polls for new state every 50 ms; that's running smoothly on my laptop, however if sluggish on the tablet, it can be adjusted.

-## Page Size

-Page width and height will want adjusting for the tablet.

-This can be done in the options JSON object inside `app/static/meldrest.js` (line 454), using the keys `pageHeight` and `pageWidth` (currently not specified).
-Values are number of pixels.

-Verovio will take these values into account when generating the notation layout.
-See e.g. [http://www.verovio.org/tutorial.xhtml?id=topic01](http://www.verovio.org/tutorial.xhtml?id=topic01)